Machine Learning for Shipwreck Segmentation from Side Scan Sonar Imagery: Dataset and Benchmark: Technical Approach

 Pixel-wise labeling of the post-processed sonar images was conducted by a team of three researchers with shared labeling guidelines.
 The labels were then reviewed in-depth by a marine archaeologist from the State of Michigan who is an expert on the shipwrecks at TBNMS.
 There are two labels: ``shipwreck" and ``other." ``Shipwreck" consists of the primary wrecks as well as any debris.
 If part of the ship is obscured in an acoustic shadow, the label was extrapolated into the shadowed region to follow the expected shape of the wreck based off of expert knowledge.
 The labels are exported to a standard binary mask format where \texttt{0} represents the ``other" class and \texttt{1} represents the ``shipwreck" class.

-As survey lengths ($l$) can vary for each mission, the resulting sonar images are of different lengths.
-The dataset provides full-sized images, but we square-cropped these images to be input to deep neural networks.
-Crops are generated by padding the full-size images from $h \times w$ to $H \times w$ according to
+As survey lengths ($l$, in meters) can vary for each mission, the resulting sonar images are of different heights ($h$, in pixels).
+The dataset provides full-sized images of dimension $h \times w$, where $w$ is image width in pixels.
+We square-cropped these images into overlapping tiles to be input to deep neural networks.